Skip to main content

 It’s recommended that people ages 65 and older avoid Benadryl if possible.
 This is because it can cause excessive dizziness and drowsiness for them.
 Taking Benadryl can also raise the risk of falls, which can be dangerous for older adults.

-If a healthcare provider suggests you take Benadryl despite these risks, confirm the dosage they recommend for you.
+If a healthcare professional suggests you take Benadryl despite these risks, confirm the dosage they recommend for you.

 People who have trouble urinating

 Benadryl can cause problems urinating, especially in older adults.
-Being unable to completely empty your bladder can raise the risk of developing urinary tract infections.
+Being unable to completely empty your bladder (urinary retention) can raise the risk of developing urinary tract infections.

-Talk to your healthcare provider before taking Benadryl if you have a history of urinary problems, benign prostatic hyperplasia (BPH), or incontinence.
+Talk to a healthcare professional before taking Benadryl if you have a history of urinary problems, an enlarged prostate, or incontinence.
 They may prefer that you avoid the medication.

 What happens if you miss a dose of Benadryl?